Rob Hulls: Biography

 Rob Hulls was born in Melbourne as one of seven children.
-He was privately educated at Xavier College from 1969–72 and then moved to the private Peninsula School from 1973–75.
+He was privately educated at Xavier College from 1969 to 1972 and then moved to the private Peninsula School from 1973 to 1975.
 Upon leaving school Hulls worked as a law clerk for his father, Francis Charles Hulls, who owned the firm Frank C. Hulls & Co, in La Trobe Street, Melbourne.
 He completed the Articled Clerk's Course at the Royal Melbourne Institute of Technology in 1982, was Admitted as Barrister and Solicitor of the Supreme Court of Victoria on 1 March 1983 and was admitted as Solicitor at the Supreme Court of Queensland in 1986.

-Hulls served as a Solicitor for the Legal Aid Commission of Victoria from 1984–86, and then worked for the West Queensland Aboriginal Legal Service for 5 years, and served as the Principal of Rob Hulls & Associates in Mt Isa from 1986-1990.
+Hulls served as a Solicitor for the Legal Aid Commission of Victoria from 1984 to 1986, and then worked for the West Queensland Aboriginal Legal Service for 5 years, and served as the Principal of Rob Hulls & Associates in Mt Isa from 1986 to 1990.

-In addition to his legal career, prior to entering the Australian federal parliament, Hulls had served as an alderman at the Mt Isa City Council from 1988-1990, and had also served as a bar attendant, a grapepicker and as a labourer.
+In addition to his legal career, prior to entering the Australian federal parliament, Hulls had served as a bar attendant, a grapepicker and as a labourer.

 Hulls was appointed a Member of the Order of Australia for "significant service to the people and Parliament of Victoria, and to the law" in the 2021 Queen's Birthday Honours.

 Political career

-Federal Parliament

-Rob Hulls served one term in Federal Parliament from 1990–93 as the member for Kennedy, Queensland.
-He succeeded the long-standing National Party member Bob Katter Sr., who had retired from politics (he died just prior to the election).

-In 1993, he was defeated by Bob Katter, the former member's son, who had been a minister in the Bjelke-Petersen, Ahern and Cooper ministries at state level in Queensland.
-The race was very close throughout, and was only decided on the eighth count when a Liberal candidate's preferences flowed overwhelmingly to Katter.